Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 If OBBs are not interfered in terms of at least one axis (of 15) then they are not interfered at all.

-@subsubsection occt_modat_6_1_5 Method Add for point or another BndBox
+@subsubsection occt_modat_6_1_5 Method Add for point or another bounding box

-Create new OBB (see the section @ref occt_modat_6_1_1) based on the source point and all vertices of the given BndBoxes.
+Create a new OBB (see the section @ref occt_modat_6_1_1) based on the source point and all vertices of the given bounding boxes.

 @subsection occt_modat_6_2 Add a shape

-Method BRepBndLib::AddOBB(...) allows creating BndBox from the complex object (TopoDS_Shape).
+Method *BRepBndLib::AddOBB(...)* allows creating the bounding box from a complex object *(TopoDS_Shape)*.
 This method uses both algorithms described in the sections @ref occt_modat_6_1_1 and sections @ref occt_modat_6_1_2.

-The first algorithm is used if the shape outer shell can be represented by a set of points contained in the shape.
+The first algorithm is used if the outer shell of the shape can be represented by a set of points contained in it.
 Namely, only the following elements are the source of set of points:

   - Nodes of triangulation;
-  - Nodes of Poly_Polygon3D;
+  - Nodes of *Poly_Polygon3D*;
-  - Vertices of edges with linear 3D-curve lying in the planar face;
+  - Vertices of edges with a linear 3D-curve lying in the planar face;
-  - Vertices of edges with linear 3D-curve if the source shape does not contain more complex topological structure (e.g. the source shape is a compound of edges);
+  - Vertices of edges with a linear 3D-curve if the source shape does not contain a more complex topological structure (e.g. the source shape is a compound of edges);
-  - Vertices if the source shape does not contain more complex topological structure (e.g. the source shape is a compound of vertices).
+  - Vertices if the source shape does not contain a more complex topological structure (e.g. the source shape is a compound of vertices).

-If required set of points cannot be extracted then the algorithm from section @ref occt_modat_6_1_2 is used for OBB creation.
+If the required set of points cannot be extracted then the algorithm from section @ref occt_modat_6_1_2 is used for OBB creation.

-The package BRepBndLib contains the methods BRepBndLib::Add(...), BRepBndLib::AddClose(...) and BRepBndLib::AddOptimal(...) for creation of AABB of a shape.
-Please see reference manual for detailed information.
+The package *BRepBndLib* contains methods *BRepBndLib::Add(...), BRepBndLib::AddClose(...)* and *BRepBndLib::AddOptimal(...)* for creation of AABB of a shape.
+See the reference manual for the detailed information.

 @subsection occt_modat_6_3 Limitations of algorithm for OBB creation.

 1. The algorithm described in the section @ref occt_modat_6_1_1 works significantly better (finds resulting OBB with less surface area) and faster than the algorithm from the section @ref occt_modat_6_1_2.
-Nevertheless, (in general) the result returned by both algorithms is not always optimal (i.e. sometimes another OBB exists having less surface area).
-Moreover, the first method does not allow computing OBB of shapes with complex geometry.
+Nevertheless, (in general) the result returned by both algorithms is not always optimal (i.e. sometimes another OBB exists with a smaller surface area).
+Moreover, the first method does not allow computing OBBs of shapes with a complex geometry.
-2. Currently, the algorithm of OBB creation is implemented for objects in 3D-space only.
+2. Currently, the algorithm of OBB creation is implemented for objects in 3D space only.